-On December 22, Reykjavik will see just four hours of daylight from when the sun rises at 11:23am and sets at 3:30pm.
+In December, Reykjavik will see just four hours of daylight from when the sun rises around 11am and sets at 3:30pm.
 During the daylight hours, the sun will rise to a max high of 3-degrees on the horizon, barely peeking out.
 If you think that visiting Iceland in winter sounds totally crazy, think again!
-Not only will fewer tourists be buzzing around, but it affords a unique perspective of how Iceland copes with life in the dark.
-Here are some of the best things to do to enjoy all Reykjavik has to offer in the dark winter months.
+Not only will fewer tourists be buzzing around, but it offers a unique perspective of how Iceland copes with life in the dark.
+Here are some of the best things to do to in Iceland during those dark winter months.

 After a breakfast of incredible coffee and skyr, Icelandic yogurt, venture out into the neighborhoods that surround the northernmost capital in the world.
 The sky will look like midnight when it’s really 10a.m., but this means you get to witness the beautiful light displays on almost every house.
 It’s like Christmas but all winter long with strands of glowing light illuminating the city.
 Follow the displays down to the harbor and stop by Harpa, Reykjavik’s award-winning concert hall.